CASA

 Become a Voice for a Child in Crisis

-At CASA of Placer, Yuba, and Sutter, our Court Appointed Special Advocates (CASAs) stand up for children who have experienced abuse, neglect, abandonment, or are at risk of entering the foster care system.
-These youth often face instability and uncertainty, and without a dedicated advocate, they can become lost in the Juvenile Dependency or Delinquency Court systems.
+At CASA of Placer, Yuba, and Sutter, we empower everyday people to make an extraordinary difference in the lives of children who have experienced abuse, neglect, or abandonment—and who now find themselves navigating the foster care system.
+These children face overwhelming challenges, from instability and uncertainty to the risk of being overlooked in the Juvenile Dependency or Delinquency Court systems.

 What does CASA do?